Concurrent & Temporary Custody By An Extended Family Member

 Likewise, if you are an extended family member who is uniquely situated to petition the court for concurrent or temporary custody of a minor child, you should consult with an experienced family law attorney for representation prior to taking any action.

-Contact The Michael Law Firm, P.A. today at (305) 215-7875) or online to schedule a consultation to discuss your rights.
+Contact The Michael Law Firm, P.A.
+TODAY to schedule a consultation to discuss your rights.